Mathematical

 goals:

-- Bring the students to a level where they can read and understand
+- Bring the students to a level where they can read and understand textbooks and papers written at the advanced undergraduate level, which use basic applied

 mathematical techniques